ignoreintuition/v-chart-plugin/README.md

 Within your component you will need to include an object in your title, selector, width, height, and datapoints to pass to the component

+Data can be passed as an array or as an array of objects:
 ```JavaScript
 export default {
   name: 'example',